markclayton/csrecon/README.md

 ### Prerequisites
 It should work on any Linux/Unix/OSX platform with [node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.

-Also, you'll beed to **get API keys from both Censys and Shodan.** Include these into the following appropriate fields.
+Also, you'll need to **get API keys from both Censys and Shodan.** Include these into the following appropriate fields.

 ```
 /* inside censysSearchIpv4() function */